 Written by Lisa Yan and Nick Troccoli, based on documents by Julie Zelenski, Nick Bowman and others

-The mid-quarter assessment is intended to gauge your comfort and facility with the course material so far.
+The midterm exam is intended to gauge your comfort and facility with the course material so far, as well as assess your mastery of the course learning objectives.
 Since the course topics build on each other, confirming you have a solid grasp of the foundational material now ensures you are equipped to tackle the later concepts to come in the course.

-Please make sure to thoroughly read all information contained on this page to ensure you understand the assessment logistics, requirements and restrictions.
+Please make sure to thoroughly read all information contained on this page to ensure you understand the midterm logistics, requirements and restrictions.

 If you do not have access to the course on Gradescope (you should log in with your @stanford.edu email - if you don't have an account, try either logging in with Google or clicking "Forgot password" and entering your Stanford email), please email the course staff.

-The assessments may be a mix of short answer, multiple choice, code reading, code writing, etc. questions.
+The exam may be a mix of short answer, multiple choice, code reading, code writing, etc. questions.

-If you want to try out a Gradescope assessment, there is a "Practice Assessment" available on Gradescope you can take that is ungraded, just to give you a sense of what the interface and process is like.
+If you want to try out a Gradescope exam, there is a "Practice Midterm" available on Gradescope you can take that is ungraded, just to give you a sense of what the interface and process is like.
+However, please expect that on the real MQA, most questions are likely to be free response and manually graded.

 We highly recommend revisiting the labs and assignments.
 Each of them contain post-task self-check questions at the end that you can use to review.
 The K&R and B&O textbooks also contain many exercises if you want additional problems to work.